-Maintaining water quality in a saltwater aquarium is of the utmost importance for a healthy tank.
-Aside from the normal day to day upkeep (checking water temperature, feeding animals, overall observations and water top off), saltwater aquariums and all of their components require periodic maintenance and cleaning in order to function properly.
+Maintaining water quality in a saltwater aquarium is critical for the health of the fish.
+Aside from the normal day-to-day upkeep (checking water temperature, feeding animals, overall observations and water top-off), saltwater aquariums and all of their components require periodic maintenance and cleaning in order to function properly.

-How often should you perform major cleaning chores depends on your system type.
-While true Berlin Live Rock and Jaubert/Plenum filter systems need little maintenance, Wet/Dry Trickle and canister filters require more frequent attention.
-There are a number of factors which affect how often your tank will require maintenance:
+The best schedule for major cleaning chores depends on your system type.
+While true Berlin live rock and Jaubert/plenum filter systems need little maintenance, wet/dry trickle and canister filters require more frequent attention.
+There are a number of factors that affect how often your tank will require maintenance:

-- Use of toxin (nitrate & phosphate) reducing products.
+- Use of toxin (nitrate and phosphate) reducing products

 Testing Your Aquarium Water

 Test your water parameters (including Normal Sea Water values and target water test levels) at least once per week, to begin with.
-Slight changes in some tests are normal but they may indicate a trend and should be noted.
+Slight changes in some tests are normal, but they may indicate a trend and should be noted.
 Tests should include the following parameters; be sure to record the results in your tank logbook:

 Cleaning Your Aquarium

-- Adjust air and water flow as needed.
+- Adjust the air and water flow, as needed.

 - Replace old bulbs.